 You may be tempted to cook in just a couple of batches, all the ingredients, and then the rice.
 Try not to do that, since it’s really not going to work in your favor.

-The omelette needs to be cooked separately and the transferred to a big bowl where you’ll keep everything.
-The the meat needs to be cooked, separately, until it’s fully cooked.
+The omelette needs to be cooked separately and transferred to a big bowl where you’ll keep everything.
+The meat needs to be cooked, separately, until it’s fully cooked.
 Remove that, then cook the veggies.
 In most fried rice recipes the veggies are usually quickly fried so they remain fresh but crisp.